Types of keywords and how to use them in SEO

 While it’s true that the higher quality content will naturally generate more appropriate keywords without taking away from your company’s market strategy, it’s useful to familiarise yourself with the types of keywords and how to use them to maximise your SEO.

-In order to get the most out of your SEO strategy, we’ve broken down different types of keywords and how you can use them to your company’s benefit.
+We’ve broken down different types of keywords and how you can use them to get the most out of your SEO strategy.

 Keywords based on length